(Content edited January 2020)

 - You will have noticed that the dough is no longer quite as sticky as it was – this is because that stretching and folding is helping the gluten molecules link together and hold the water content.
 Each time you repeat the process it gets easier to handle.

-- Repeat the stretch and fold process twice more at 30 minutes intervals.
+- Repeat the stretch and fold process once or twice more at 30 minutes intervals.
 In general once more for higher gluten modern wheat flours and twice more for “ancient grains” such as spelt with naturally lower gluten content – you will know when it is ready, you want a springy, firm dough.

 The final rise should take about an hour to an hour and a half usually – if it needs a bit longer, that’s fine.
 It will approximately double in volume – if you are using wheat flour that will certainly happen, if you are using a lower gluten flour like spelt it will be less evident but all will be well.